japer-technology/github-intelligence-emergency/DELETE-TO-DISABLE-ALL-INTELLIGENCES.md

+# WARNING!

-# As soon as this file disappears a workflow will trigger
+#### As soon as this file is renamed or deleted a fail-safe workflow will trigger

-All repo in the account with ".github-*-intelligence" folders have all related workflows renamed to .github/workflows-DISABLED/*
+All repo in the account with ".github-\*-intelligence" folders have all related workflows renamed to .github/workflows-DISABLED/*